Storm taking ‘tough-minded’ defensive approach during impressive start to 2020 season

 Meanwhile, the Storm ranks last in the league in percentage of points in the paint (37.5).

-Seattle is also 10th with 16 free throw attempts per game and 10th in points from free throws (14.4), which is largely due to a team-wide 75 percent accuracy at the charity stripe that ranks next to last in the WNBA.
+Seattle is also 10th with 16 free throw attempts per game and 10th in points from free throws (14.4), which is largely due to a team-wide 75% accuracy at the charity stripe that ranks next to last in the WNBA.

 Kloppenburg admits improvements need to be made offensively, particularly with the Storm’s inability to score around the basket and drawing fouls.

 “We want to be a lot more cognizant of being able to get to the line,” he said.
-“We got some good penetrating guards that can draw fouls and I think sometimes we settle for jumpers and three-point shooting.
+“We’ve got some good penetrating guards that can draw fouls, and I think sometimes we settle for jumpers and three-point shooting.
 That’s an emphasis we do want to improve on.”

 Not surprisingly, the Storm has separated from teams on the defensive end with a ball-hawking philosophy that generates a slew of steals and blocks with full-court pressure and halfcourt traps.